madmax88/guile-spells/README.md

 All of the functions that you use to set attributes (primarily done with the `with-attributes` macro, more on that later...) modify the default window (`*stdscr*`).
 However, if you use the macro `with-window`, the window you provide will be modifed.
+All of the ncurses functions that have analogous functions that perform on specific windows will use the `with-window` specified window during their execution.

 ### Example